libdebug/libdebug/docs/save_states/snapshots.md

 ### :octicons-diff-24: Resolving Diffs
 Thanks to their static nature, snapshots can be easily compared to find differences in saved properties.

-You can diff a snapshot against another _of the same type_ using the [`diff()`](../../from_pydoc/generated/snapshots/snapshot#libdebug.snapshots.snapshot.Snapshot.diff) method.
+You can diff a snapshot against another using the [`diff()`](../../from_pydoc/generated/snapshots/snapshot#libdebug.snapshots.snapshot.Snapshot.diff) method.
 The method will return a [Diff](../../from_pydoc/generated/snapshots/diff) object that represents the differences between the two snapshots.
+The diff will be of the lowest level of the two snapshots being compared in terms.

 !!!
 ABSTRACT "Example usage"
     ```python